greg-dubrow/tidy-tuesday-projects/2020/tt_2020-04-07_letour/README.md

 ```

 Ok, finally, let’s see what this data looks like.
 First a chart to show
 averages and quartile ranges for the gaps by stage type.
-First we create
+Create a data
-a data object, then the plots.
-Faceting by stage type didn’t work
+object with the values, then the plots.
+Faceting by stage type didn’t
-because the y axis ranges were very different.
-So we’ll use patchwork to
+work because the y axis ranges were very different.
+So we’ll use
-stitch them together in one plot.
+`patchwork` to stitch them together in one plot.
+The medians are the red
+dots, interquartile ranges at either end of the line, and means are in
+black.
+I included both means & medians because the spread for some stage
+types was so great.

 ``` r
 gapranges <- stage_gap %>%